dffischer/mozilla-extensions/makepkg-templates/README.md

   As this template uses [rdf-query](#user-content-rdf-query), [it should only be deployed at top level scope](#user-content-toplevel).

+# Various Helpers

 - <a name="rdf-query" href="rdf-query.template">rdf-query</a> contains a function `sparql` to query the _install.rdf_ files.
 Its first argument is the WHERE part of a SPARQL query, without braces.
 The `em:` prefix as defined in Mozilla's _install.rdf_ is readily available to use in there.
 The second argument should be the file to run the query on, if it differs from _install.rdf_.
 It will return one valid assignment for the variable `?x` from the query.

   <a name="toplevel">This template should never be included inside function scope, as it has to add to the `$makedepends` array.
 It is used as a sort of library function by many of the other templates.</a>

+- [github](github.template) contains a notice to this repositories location as a comment, where all the PKGBUILDs are maintained.
+It is intended to be placed directly under the list of maintainer and contributors to the PKGBUILD.